“Why do some people do evil things?”

 So, if we trully must consider every side of generous people, it may seem like they’re much more greedy, but ultimately, everything is an illusion, including this very theory.
 It’s a paradox that will always exist, for technically they’re also giving up on something which could increase their own chances of survival, so, how can they be considered greedy?
 Well, nature is a perfect computer, programmed by its own self to function perfectly.

 Exactly, “decoded”, for it is just a code.
 A series of numbers.
-And every specified amount of numbers, something will change in the generation holding that number.
+And after every amount of numbers, something will change in the generation holding that number.
 That’s why some people say that in every family there’s always a “black sheep” (I honestly find this term racist and unjust.
 I think the term “different sheep” or in some cases “evil sheep” would be much more appropriate), and that’s why sometimes, out of families that are considered to be “bad” or “evil” or “stupid”, good hearted people and/or geniuses are born.

 Now that we’ve covered this side up, let’s move the main question…